facelessuser/soupsieve/docs/src/markdown/about/contributing.md

 ## Pull Requests

 Pull requests are welcome, and a great way to help fix bugs and add new features.
-If you you are interested in directly contributing to the code, please check out [Development](./development.md) for more information on the environment and processes.
+If you are interested in directly contributing to the code, please check out [Development](./development.md) for more information on the environment and processes.